marcuspearce/ZombieDash/README.md

 More details on the implementation, as well as testing procedures, are documented in report.txt.

 This was my year's legendary Project 3 for UCLA's CS 32 -- Introduction to Computer Science II (Data Structures).
+Taken Winter 2019.